openhab/openhab-addons/bundles/org.openhab.binding.kodi/README.md

 This binding provides only one thing type: The Kodi media center.
 Create one Kodi thing per Kodi instance available in your home automation system.

-All Kodi devices are registered as an audio sink in the ESH/openHAB2 framework.
+All Kodi devices are registered as an audio sink in openHAB.

 ## Discovery